leske42/Git-workshop-piscine-/README.md

 There is also a way to link the remote repository you created now with your local repos that are already linked to your 42 remote repos.
 Like this you can select where to push.
-This process is a little bit more complicated but you can follow [this](https://github.com/francisrafal/42-connect-multiple-remotes-tutorial) guide by one of the 42 students:
+This process is a little bit more complicated but you can follow [this](https://github.com/francisrafal/42-connect-multiple-remotes-tutorial) guide by one of the 42 students.

-(I never did this though but I'm also still not using VSCode change is scary)
+(*I never did this though but I'm also still not using VSCode change is scary*)

 _________